DAGWorks-Inc/hamilton/docs/concepts/hamilton-function-structure.rst

 Hamilton supports limited dynamism in DAG execution.
 While we believe that most workflows should be somewhat static (and dynamism should be orchestrated eternal to the definition), we support the ability to expand execution over a set of previous nodes.
-You do this by marking a function that returns a list as having an output type `Parallelizable[]`, and downstream marking the input type as `Collect`.
+You do this by marking a function that yields a generator of type `Foo` as having an output type `Parallelizable[Foo]`, and downstream marking the input type as `Collect[input]`.
+Note that, currently, multiple functions can declare, as an input, the output of a `Parallelizable` function, whereas only one node can currently feed into `Collect`.

 For example: